 A very small number of people with a history of allergies have developed severe allergic reactions after receiving the vaccine.
 As a result, vaccine clinic staff at National Jewish Health for Kids will ask about your child’s history of allergic reactions and ask you to remain at the vaccine site 15 to 30 minutes after receiving the shot to make sure your child does not develop an allergic reaction.
 All vaccination sites are equipped with medications to treat allergic reactions.

 Dr. Zeitlin reminds parents, “We still vaccinate against polio and measles.
 When people let up on vaccination in different communities, then outbreaks occur, and children suffer.
 They can have very serious, lasting consequences from a measles infection, such as losing their hearing.
 We can all be encouraged that COVID-19 rates have declined in this country, but it’s nowhere near extinguished.
+The Omicron variant is highly contagious.
+We recommend vaccinating your children to prevent serious illness.
 COVID may be on the run, but we need to run it into the ground.”

 Lasting consequences from COVID-19, or long-haul COVID, are real.
 Dr. Zeitlin noted that, “Even if your child has mild symptoms, in a couple of months they can come up with exercise intolerance, unusual fatigue and muscle and joint pains.
 We have a special program for that at National Jewish Health.
 But you don’t want your children to get it at all.
 People say COVID-19 doesn’t affect kids — but it definitely does.”